 Your fuel injectors are a vital part of the engine.
 As part of the main combustion system, they deliver fuel into the pistons, ensuring there’s enough fuel to drive your vehicle forward as you depress the accelerator. `

 To keep the injectors in tip top condition they have to be cleaned from time to time.
-You might even find that with some complaints such as lit check engine lights and maintenance problems can actually be solved by unclogging your injectors before you embark on a costly course of replacement.
+You might even find that with some complaints such as lit check engine lights and maintenance problems can actually be solved by unclogging your injectors before you embark on a costly course of replacement fuel injector.
 This bodes the question – what’s the best way to get them clean?

 How Fuel Injectors Become Clogged…